River City Slim & The Zydeco Hogs hail from the Hartford, CT area.

 Mark Thompson handles the squeeze box chores.
 He has jammed with the best at folk and roots music festivals throughout New England, being spotted onstage with such Louisiana luminaries as the Basin Brothers and D.L.
 Menard.

 Guitar duties are split between two of CT's best.
 Toad Eckert, our long-time brother of the road, has gone into semi-retirement.
-When Toad isn't jacking the energy level up a notch or two with his churning rhythms and soaring leads, we feature the newest Hog, Chris "Otis" Cross.
+So when Toad isn't jacking the energy level up a notch or two with his churning rhythms and soaring leads, we feature Chris "Otis" Cross.
 Chris has led his own award-winning band, Otis & The Hurricanes, in the Fairfield county area for several years.
 He has also played in the NY-based outfit Zydegroove.

-"Rockin'" Robin Bean's rubboard syncopations and occasional flights of furious fiddling round out the rhythm section.
-Robin's let-the-good-times-roll stage presence brings things to another level, and he adds great harmony vocals to many tunes.
+Bonita Weisman's rubboard syncopations round out the rhythm section.
+Bonita's let-the-good-times-roll stage presence brings things to another level, and she is beginning to add harmony vocals to many tunes.

 River City Slim & The Zydeco Hogs first came together in the cold New England winter of 1999.
 The Hogs made a big splash at the eighth annual Folk Next Door concert at the University of Hartford in May of '99, and havenít looked back since.
 The band has made appearances at music festivals up and down the East Coast, including a performance at the 9th Annual Cajun/Zydeco Crawfish Festival in Fort Lauderdale, FL.
 Other major festivals The Hogs have been featured at include Musikfest in Bethehem PA, the Great Blue Heron Fest in Sherman NY, and Rhythm & Roots in Charlestown RI.
 The leanest, meanest Zydeco machine in the Northeast is now poised for the next step -- coming to your town to rock the party!